An Exceptional 17th Century View of Venice -- Shows "Il Ghetto" of Venice and the Ascension Day and Procession of Il Bucentaur.

 This is the 1606 bucentaur, which was commissioned by Doge Marino Grimani and served until 1719 when it was demolished.

 The view is very rare.
-We locate only the example at the Newberry Library (Novacco Collection), and an example of the 1660 edition sold by Christie's in 2014 for $43,750 and previously owned by the Ford Foundation.
+We locate only the example at the Newberry Library (Novacco Collection).
+An example of the 1660 edition sold by Christie's in 2014 for $43,750, which was previously owned by the Ford Foundation.

 Stefano Scolari was active between 1644 and 1687.
 He was a designer, engraver and editor from Brescia, although he practiced his trade in Venice.
 His shop, in S. Zulian under the sign of the Three Virtues, was one of the best known in seventeenth-century Venice.
 He engraved, printed, and traded in prints, particularly, maps.
 He specialized in the re-issue of important maps including Gastaldi's map of Lombardy and the 12-sheet map of Italy by Greuter.